exercism/docs/building/tooling/test-runners/interface.md

 > version: 2, 3

 The per-test `message` key is used to return the results of a test with a `status` of `fail` or `error`.
 It should be as human-readable as possible.
 Whatever is written here will be displayed to the student when their test does not pass.
-If there is no test failure or error message, either set the value to `null` or omit the key entirely.
+If there is no test failure message or error message, either set the value to `null` or omit the key entirely.
 It is also permissible to output test suite output here.
 The `message` value is not limited in length.

 #### Output